rackerlabs/rs-heat-docs/customizing-template-for-rackconnectv3.rst

 2. Cloned and customized template repository is available at `<https://github.com/vikomall/mongodb-replset>`__

-3. And list of changes can be seen at https://github.com/rackspace-orchestration-templates/mongodb-replset/compare/master...vikomall:master
+3. List of changes made to the original template can be seen at https://github.com/rackspace-orchestration-templates/mongodb-replset/compare/master...vikomall:master

 Reference